alexott/databricks-playground/kafka-eventhubs-aad-auth/README.md

 mvn clean package -P profile-name
 ```

 that will generate a jar file with name `kafka-eventhubs-aad-auth-<version>-<dbr_version>.jar` in the `target` directory.
 Add this library to a Databricks cluster or Databricks job.
-Please note that for 7.3 & 9.1 versions you will need to add `com.microsoft.azure:msal4j:1.10.1` library to a cluster/job, as it isn't shipped together with these Databricks runtimes.
+You also need to add `com.microsoft.azure:msal4j:1.10.1` library to a cluster/job, as it isn't shipped together with Databricks runtimes.
 If you use this library to access via EventHubs protocol, you need to add corresponding library using following coordinates: `com.microsoft.azure:azure-eventhubs-spark_2.12:2.3.22`.

 # Configure Service Principal